lakdev28/telegram_group_post_bot/README.md

 - Web Development with Flask/HTML/Bootstrap

 **Other Programs:**
-I already have many programs that developed for Telegram and Discord, here are some of them.
-If you interested in any of them please DM me.
+I already have many programs developed for various Social media apps.
+Here are some of them.
+If you are interested in any of them, please DM me.
 - Discord DM Send on Join
 - Discord Join Notifier
 - Daily English Word Dictionary Telegram Bot